 Each client needs to be configured to use the latest version of

-On the Uyuni Server, open the
+On each of the client machines, open the

 /etc/salt/minion configuration file and add or edit this line: